 What is the significance of the statement "Zos Chanukas ha'Mizbe'ach"?

-Seforno: The Torah is deliberately describing the Chanukas ha'Mizbe'ach here, which was microscopic compared to that of Sh'lomoh.
+Seforno: The Torah is deliberately describing the Chanukas ha'Mizbe'ach here, which was tiny compared to Shlomo's Chanukas ha'Bayis.
 1

 Why does the Torah see fit to state the sum total of the dishes and the bowls that the Nesi'im donated?

 Rashi (on Pasuk 2, citing the Sifri): To teach us that the ones that Moshe sacrificed were the same ones that the Nesi'im brought and that not one item became Pasul.
 1

-Targum Yonasan: Because each total figure had a special significance, as we will now explain: The twelve silver dishes corresponded to the twelve tribes; the twelve silver bowls to the twelve princes and the twelve golden incense-bowls to the twelve Mazalos (constellations). <i>
+Targum Yonasan: Because each total figure had a special significance XXX: The 12 silver dishes corresponded to the 12 tribes, the 12 silver bowls to the 12 princes and the 12 golden incense-bowls to the 12 Mazalos (constellations).
+3